airtap/sauce-browsers/README.md

 - For Android, `airtap-sauce-browsers` includes both _Chrome for Android_ and _Android Browser_ if available.
 This is not directly reflected in the Sauce Labs API; `airtap-sauce-browsers` infers the availability of the extra browser from `api_name` and `version`.
 - Adds `capabilities` for Appium (if a mobile browser), legacy WebDriver (if a desktop browser) and / or W3C WebDriver (if supported by the browser)
 - Includes metadata that says whether the browser needs the "loopback" functionality of Airtap.
-- Includes `recommendedBackendVersion` and `supportedBackendVersions` for Appium.
+- Includes `recommendedBackendVersion` for Appium.

 ## Install